josh-bone/sportsrefscraper/README.md

 Because this isn't _yet_ published on pip as of March 8 2023.
 This is why we have to use the TestPyPI installation above.

+### Warning: TestPyPI packages are only hosted temporarily, so if this install doesn't work, just open an issue.
+I'll publish it on PyPI as soon as someone else starts using this, but until then, I don't want to clog the pipeline.

 ## Example Usage